HomeLatest NewsIndustryMore than 50% online shopping in India are done on cash on delivery

 Report also highlight the fact that people are using smartphone to access information online.
 In 2017, 82 per cent of shopping queries were made through mobile devices, compared to 76 per cent in 2016, said the study.
 While 65 per cent of online shoppers are male, 35 per cent are female.
 The products that were highest sold in 2017 included mobile phones, apparel, food items and jewellery, among others, it said.

-As per the report, there would be more than a seven to ten fold increase in generated through e-commerce as compared to last year with all branded apparel, accessories, jewellery, gifts and footwear available at cheaper rates and delivered at the doorstep.
+As per the report, there would be more than a seven to ten fold increase in revenue generated through e-commerce as compared to last year with all branded apparel, accessories, jewellery, gifts and footwear available at cheaper rates and delivered at the doorstep.

 Get the day's headlines from Tech Observer straight in your inbox